MicrosoftDocs/bot-docs/articles/v4sdk/bot-builder-howto-v4-luis.md

 # [Python](#tab/python)

-Be sure that the **botbuilder-ai** pypi package is installed for your project.
+Be sure that the **botbuilder-ai** PyPI package is installed for your project.

 To connect to the LUIS service, the bot uses the information you added above from the `config.py` file.
 The `FlightBookingRecognizer` class contains the code that imports your settings from the `config.py` file and queries the LUIS service by calling `recognize()` method.